 No. Objective Risk area/action plan for 2023/24 1 Economic Issues At the time of preparing this (2022/23) AGS, economic volatility - both nationally and globally - continues, although there are some early signs of stability emerging with inflation beginning to settle down (CPI peaked at 11.1% in October 2022), with notable reductions in fuel and energy prices.
 Interest rates though continue to rise as the Government strives to further dampen inflation.
 This is having a direct impact on both the Council and Qualis, threatening the viability of a range of capital schemes.
 The economic situation is also proving challenging for the local community and is increasing the demand for Council services in some areas (e.g. Housing Benefits) as well as exerting pressure on core Council funding streams such as Council Tax and Business Rates.
 The implications continue to be monitored by SLT and feature as key considerations in the reports presented to Cabinet and in the development of the MTFP (Medium-Term Financial Plan) for 2024/25 and future years.
 This includes the Section 151 Officer's quarterly Qualis Monitoring Report to Cabinet.
 Frontline services - especially Revenues and Benefits - continue to prioritise and resource the delivery of the various support packages offered by the Government in response to public need (e.g. through various Energy schemes and rebates).
 2 Statement of Accounts The delays with the audit of the Accounts reported in the 2021/22 AGS have worsened (nationally) in 2022/23, with the Government now actively considering a range of concerns raised from within the Local Government sector.
-Locally, the Council continued to work with its External Auditors to resolve the audit difficulties, and the Section 151 Officer also accessed professional guidance and support available through professional networks, including the Essex Finance Officers Association (EFOA).
-Steady progress was made in resolving the long-outstanding audit issues, with an unqualified audit opinions eventually obtained on the 2020/21 and 2021/22 Accounts, with an opinion on the 2022/23 Accounts anticipated in time to meet the 13th December 2024 statutory "backstop" date.
+Locally, the Council has an increasingly resilient Finance function, but a shortfall in External Audit resources has prevented the final sign off of the draft 2020/21 Accounts and limited audit work has been undertaken on the draft 2021/22 Accounts.
+Concerns include potential accuracy of rolled forward balances in the 2022/23 Accounts.
+The Council is continuing to work with its External Auditors to resolve the audit difficulties, and the Section 151 Officer is also accessing professional guidance and support available through professional networks, including the Essex Finance Officers Association (EFOA).
+The Audit and Governance Committee is being kept informed on progress.